MITLibraries/geo-harvester/docs/metadata_normalization.md

   - represents a normalized form of the source metadata as an MIT-compliant [Aardvark](https://opengeometadata.org/ogm-aardvark/) record
   - this class has ALL standard Aardvark fields as class fields
   - this class ALSO contains a few MIT extensions to the Aardvark format with an `mit_` prefix
+- `FGDC`, `ISO19139`, `GBL1`, `Aardvark`
+  - classes that extend `SourceRecord` for a given metadata format
+  - these classes define methods that return values from the original source data for a new `MITAardvark` record

 ## Normalization